Gibson station

 Gibson is a station on the Long Island Rail Road's Far Rockaway Branch in the Gibson section of Valley Stream, Nassau County, New York.
 The station is at Gibson Boulevard and Munro Boulevard.

-It opened in May 1928.
+History

+The station opened on May 29, 1929 as part of William R. Gibson's residential development within Valley Stream.
+The LIRR only agreed to stop in the area if Gibson built the station himself, which he did.
+The station has mostly remained identical since opening.

+Station layout

 The station has two high-level side platforms, each 10 cars long.